cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 ### Preparing the ESP32 for Install

 Ensure your ESP32 is now unplugged from the computer.
 If you're using more than 50 LEDs, I would recommend using an external power supply.
-If not, you can power things with just the microusb cable.
+If not, you can the lights with just the microusb cable.
 The following instructions will outline using an external power supply.
 Start by stripping both ends of your 3 strips of 18AWG wire, and saudering one side of each to the appropriate header pins of your ESP32.
-- Red wire to VIN
+- One to VIN
-- White or black wire to GND
+- One to GND
-- Green or any other color wire to GPIO32
+- One to GPIO32

 ### Connecting Power